bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Mike Schmidt: 00:02:15

 I've never contributed to Bitcoin Core.
-So I'm the outsider on this panel, but I do have some I think interesting insights into the funding world around Bitcoin Core, as well as some of the supporting efforts that isn't necessarily the zeros and ones that James and Sjors are doing, but support some of those efforts in terms of funding, education, and news.
+So I'm the outsider on this panel, but I do have some I think interesting insights into the funding world around Bitcoin Core, as well as some of the supporting efforts that aren't necessarily the zeros and ones that James and Sjors are doing, but support some of those efforts in terms of funding, education, and news.
-So I actually got my sort of break into the Bitcoin world with working at Blockstream and then actually met James through Bitcoin Optech, one of the initiatives that he helped start.
+So I actually got my sort of break into the Bitcoin world by working at Blockstream and then actually met James through Bitcoin Optech, one of the initiatives that he helped start.
 And so I helped contribute at Optech and also executive director at Brink where we actually fund Bitcoin open source developers.
 So that's sort of my background and perspective.

 NVK: 00:03:07

-And I guess you're being very short there on OpTec, which is an absolutely fantastic resource that I believe started to to try to educate industry on what's going on with Bitcoin Core development, right?
+And I guess you're being very short there on Optech, which is an absolutely fantastic resource that I believe started to try to educate the industry on what's going on with Bitcoin Core development, right?
 Because, you know, realistically speaking, I mean, industry has very few sort of devs that often can understand or contribute to Bitcoin Core.
 You know, people are busy building stuff to ship to customers.
 And, and there was always this like huge gap between like what's going on in Bitcoin, which can seem a little messy and sort of like very opaque.